golems/amino/doc/md/faq.md

 * Q: What platforms are supported?

-  - A: Amino is developed on Debian and Ubuntu Linux.
-It should run on other Linux distributions and POSIX-y systems with minimal effort.
+  - A: Amino is developed on Debian GNU/Linux (stable) and Ubuntu (LTS).
+It should run on other Linux distributions and POSIX-y systems, but minor changes may potentially be required (patches welcome!).
 Currently, non-POSIX platforms are not targeted.

+* Q: Can I try amino in a virtual machine (VM)?

+  - A: Yes, as long as the VM supports OpenGL 3.0.
+We have successfully tested amino in VMs using VirtualBox and KVM running an Ubuntu 16.04 guest on a Linux host.
+An Ubuntu 14.04 guest in VirtualBox on a MacOSX host did not provide sufficient OpenGL support.

 SE(3) {#se3}
 ====